From Global Board Rooms To Global Citizen: Why I Quit My Humanitarian Job To Take A Sabbatical

-By: Melody Miles, Unsettled: Peru & Sailing BVI alum
+By: Melody Miles, Unsettled: Peru, Unsettled: Costa Rica & Sailing alum

 I was on the verge of tears inside my office at the Bill & Melinda Gates Foundation when I finally clicked the “sign up” button for my first Unsettled trip.
 I had spent nearly a decade as a humanitarian, traversing the dirt roads of Africa helping to launch the global effort to eradicate malaria.
 Yet underneath the glamor of working on behalf of the richest couple in human history, my day-to-day life was full of endless meetings, cross-continental flights, and complicated diplomacy leaving me dried out and empty.
 I was checking boxes and hustling my way to the next life milestone, yet I couldn’t help but wonder: